 Learning Support and Additionally Resourced Provision (ARP)

-Learning Support Department and Speech and the ARP is led by Mrs Claire Hawkins, SENCo.
-She is supported by a Specialist Teacher, a Speech and Language Therapist and Assistant, and a team of high quality Learning Support Assistants (LSAs).
+Learning Support Department and Speech and the ARP is led by Mrs Claire Hawkins, SENDCo.
+She is supported by a Deputy SENDCo (Mr Whitby), a Speech and Language Therapist and Assistant, and a team of high quality Learning Support Assistants (LSAs).

 Important information is contained in the documents listed below